KAMEVETRICS/d-place/gitbook/README.md

 ## NIM

-1 NIM = 100,000 luna.
+ $NIM is the native currency of nimiq.
 Prices on the stall are shown in NIM.
-On chain they move as luna.

 Confirmed transactions are checked against a public Albatross RPC (default `https://rpc.nimiqwatch.com`).
 A receipt on a listing links to [nimiq.watch](https://nimiq.watch) when the hash is a real chain transaction.